Political views of Huey Long

 The political views of Huey P. Long have often challenged historians and biographers.
 While most say that Louisiana Governor and Senator Huey Long was a populist, little else can be agreed on.
 Huey Long's opponents, both during his life and after, often drew connections between him and his ideology and far-left and right political movements, comparing his ideology to various movements such as European Fascism, Stalinism, and McCarthyism.
 When asked about his own political personality, Long simply replied: "Oh, hell, say that I’m sui generis and let it go at that."
-Writer Robert Penn Warren said "my guess is he was a remarkable set of contradictions."
+Writer Robert Penn Warren, whose All the King's Men revolves around a Long-like character, said "my guess is he was a remarkable set of contradictions."

+The political practice based on the positions and rhetoric of Long has been colloquially referred to as Longism.